 Use the right products to keep your locks neat, tidy, tight, and long-lasting.

-My fav products when I’m sporting locks is Dollylocks.
+My favorite product when I’m sporting locks is Dollylocks.

-The next stage after growing your curly hair out is to hack off the damaged parts so that your new curls can cascade into shape gracefully.
+The next stage after growing your curly hair out is the big chop.

 They choose a traditional hairstylist who has no idea how curly hair works.